SpiderSec101/Web_Application_Security_Testing/Recon/Passive_Recon.md

   * Running bbot

         bbot -m otx -t example.com
+This command is used to run a BBOT scan with the OTX module enabled against the target example.com.
+The OTX module is designed to query the Open Threat Exchange (OTX) for threat intelligence data related to the target

 #### resolvers.txt
    * resolvers.txt is a file that contains a list of DNS resolvers (i.e., DNS servers) that differen tools will use to perform DNS lookups.
 Each line in the file represents the IP address of a DNS resolver.